Read on, if you dare...

 with an uncanny accuracy.

 He was shifting my reality.
 I was losing my center.

-This had a faintly familiar air about this, but I couldn't quite trace its origins.
+This had a faintly familiar air but I couldn't quite trace its origins.

 I knew that I would need to break free of his orbit for awhile to see clearly

 and to make the best decisions for myself.